Support for gifted students

 The Gifted Education Package builds on their strengths and aspirations, and enables them to get better support, in and out of the classroom.

-Gifted or talented children can be found in any family and in almost any classroom.
-Most gifted children need support to reach their full potential.
+Gifted learners and notions of giftedness are diverse, both within and across cultures.
+Gifted children can be found in any family and in almost any classroom.
+Gifted children may need additional support to reach their full potential

 - exceptional (amazing) use of language